Programs Included with Purchase

-Do you do presentations, speeches, lead meetings, workshops, teach a class or design training for others.
-Do you want to?
+Do you do presentations, speeches, lead meetings, workshops, teach a class or design training for others?
+Do you want to innovate how you do this for better results?
 Do you want to do this in a way that is less stressful, more effective, and easier for you and more engaging and learning filled for your audience?

 When I began my career I wanted to be a "motivational speaker."
 I wanted to inspire audiences and help them to learn and develop their own leadership skills.
 I even went so far as completing a Ph.D. program from the #1 ranked educational leadership department in the US so I could learn as much as I could about how to design programs to help people become better leaders.